OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-07.md

 This is the one about whom it is written:

-> ‘Behold, I am sending My messenger ahead of You,
+> ‘Behold, I will send my messenger ahead of you,
-> who will prepare Your way before You.’
+> who will prepare your way before you.’

 ## Luke 7:28